westermo/app-demo/src/leds/README.md

 veth  bar               eth0
 ```

-By default all container applications have a veth pair created that allows them to connect to the HOST.
-To setup a shared path between the HOST and the container we use the `shared` command.
-Symlinks in /sys/class/leds/ are linking to files in /sys/devices/ and this means that we have to share the /sys path between HOST and container.
+By default all container applications have a veth pair created that allows them to connect to the Host.
+To setup a shared path between the Host and the container we use the `shared` command.
+Symlinks in /sys/class/leds/ are linking to files in /sys/devices/ and this means that we have to share the /sys path between Host and container.

 ```bash
 viper-65-f7-e0:/config/app-bar/#> share path /sys as /sys